wlsf82/protractor-and-webrtc/README.md

 Note that a `beforeEach` function was created and that the code for the test to access the URL of the application under test was moved to the callback of this function.

-This is useful for not duplicating the call of the `browser.driver.get()` statement in all tests.
+This is useful for not duplicating the call of the `return browser.driver.get()` statement in all tests.
 This way we ensure that each test is independent of each other, and also, to ensure that each test is with the application in a "clean" state.

 Note also that beyond the already existing test, we now have two more tests.